samwisehawkins/wrftools/README.md

 It is designed to be quickly hackable.
 There are some tools out there which run WRF, but they are not easily modified.
-This is designed to provide an easy to use framework which is easily customised and modified.
+This is designed to provide a framework which is easily customised and modified.

 This README file serves as documentation in the (temporary) absence of dedicated documentation.
 For more detailed docs, try the ./doc folder.